-It was my girlfriend’s idea to create a recipe for healthy takoyaki.
-She always gives me good ideas.
+It was my ex-girlfriend’s idea to create a recipe for healthy takoyaki.
+She always gave me good ideas.

 A couple of hours later, her dad dropped off their takoyaki maker at my apartment and I got to work.